 Tenure and probation

-Appointment will be made on a fixedterm basis of two years Appointments will be subject to satisfactory completion of a probationary period which will be set dependant on the length of tenure.
-Extension of funding is anticipated, subject to project progress.
+Appointments will be made on a fixed -term basis for a period of 2 years due to limited funding.
+Appointments will be subject to satisfactory completion of a six month probationary period.

 Hours of Work and Working Pattern